-Courtney Tanenbaum, Ed.D. is a principal researcher with a specialization in postsecondary education research and evaluation.
+Courtney Tanenbaum is a managing researcher with a specialization in postsecondary education research and evaluation.
 Her doctoral work focused on policies and practices that effectively expand access to college and promote more equitable opportunities and outcomes for the diversity of the nation’s students.
 Key areas of interest and expertise include dual enrollment and dual credit education; developmental education reform; broadening participation in science, technology, engineering, and mathematics (STEM); and institutional transformation.

 Currently, Dr. Tanenbaum serves as the principal investigator (PI) of a mixed-methods evaluation of the Bill and Melinda Gates Foundation’s Institutional Partners Frontier Set Network.
 This Network includes 29 two-year and four-year colleges and universities and two state systems simultaneously implementing a set of student success interventions including next generation courseware, integrated planning and advising systems, developmental education reform, and guided pathway; and developing capacities in the areas of leadership and culture, information technology, strategic finance, and institutional research.
 She also serves as the PI for a National Science Foundation (NSF) Alliances for Graduate Education and the Professoriate Broadening Participation grant, which takes a case study approach to explore Master’s to Ph.D. bridge programs for historically minoritized students in STEM and the cultural factors affecting program implementation and student experiences in those programs.